1312inc/Webasyst-X-iOS/README.md

 *setupInstallView* - Displays a message about the need to install the module in Webasyst.
 Requires the *InstallModuleViewDelegate* protocol to be passed to the ViewController comform method.

+*setupNotConnectionError* - Displaying an error about a missing Internet connection

 **Creating a new application from scratch**
 To create an application based on the Webasyst library, add ``pod webasyst`` to your pod-file and run pod install.
 After that, execute pod install in the terminal.